robingranqvist/thesis/README.md

 ## Illustrations

-A few illustrations used for the Thesis.
+A few illustrations used in the Thesis itself.

 ## lighthouse

 The Google Lighthouse automation- and data parsing scripts.

+### performance-test.js

+The script for automating the performance tests for a specific domain on a specific breakpoint.
+Results are outputted as JSON files in the /data folder.

+### performance-test-parsing.js

+The script for parsing JSON performance test result files and outputting them as CSV files in the /csv folder.

 ## webflow